RobertWHurst/Keystrokes/readme.md

 you to pass a custom instance of keystrokes, and all hooks rendered under it will use the provided instance instead of the global one.

+See [Creating Instances](#creating-instances) for more information on creating custom keystrokes instances.

 ```js
 import { useEffect, useState } from 'react'
 import { Keystrokes, KeystrokesProvider, useKey, useKeyCombo } from '@rwh/react-keystrokes'